ratkins/hexayurt-cutter/README.md

 # Hexayurt Cutter
 The [Hexayurt](https://www.appropedia.org/Hexayurt_playa) is a shelter made from standard-sized sheets of 8' by 4' building material, with no waste.
-Versions made out of [foil-laminated polyisocyanurate insulation board](https://en.wikipedia.org/wiki/Polyisocyanurate) are popular shelters at [Burning Man](https://burningman.org).
+Versions made out of [foil-laminated polyisocyanurate insulation board](https://en.wikipedia.org/wiki/Polyisocyanurate) are popular at [Burning Man](https://burningman.org).

 Mitring the edges of the panels allows the yurt to fit together better, improving insulation, dust- and light-proofing.
 Doing so with hand tools is very tricky, until now.